StrumDev/Unt/README.md

 I've only been learning C# for 1 year and this is my first project that I like to develop.

 # Documentation
-  Methods NetServer!
+  !Methods NetServer!
-    Start("port") Starts the server to receive and send data.
+    !Start("port") Starts the server to receive and send data.
     Stop() Stops processing of all data.
     Send("array byte", "length byte array", "sending type, (false = Unreliable)/(true = Reliable)", "where to send") Send to, packet.
     SendAll("array byte", "length byte array", "sending type, (false = Unreliable)/(true = Reliable)", "skip client") Send to all, packet.